MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 #### ProGuard

-If [ProGuard](https://www.guardsquare.com/en/products/proguard) (or any other shrinking/obfuscation mechanism) is used as a build step, the SDK has additional configuration rules which must be included.
+If [ProGuard](http://proguard.sourceforge.net/) (or any other shrinking/obfuscation mechanism) is used as a build step, the SDK has additional configuration rules which must be included.
 When including the .AAR in your build, our rules are automatically integrated into the proguard step and the necessary class files are kept.

-The [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview#languages-and-frameworks) may have its own ProGuard restrictions.
-If your app integrates MSAL, you must follow the MSAL documentation on these restrictions.
+The Azure Active Directory Authentication Libraries (ADAL) may have its own ProGuard restrictions.
+If your app integrates ADAL, you must follow the ADAL documentation on these restrictions.

-> [!NOTE]
-> Azure Active Directory (Azure AD) Authentication Library (ADAL) and Azure AD Graph API will be deprecated.
-For more information, see [Update your applications to use Microsoft Authentication Library (MSAL) and Microsoft Graph API](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/update-your-applications-to-use-microsoft-authentication-library/ba-p/1257363).

 ### Policy enforcement
 The Intune App SDK is an Android library which allows your app to